globaldothealth/isaric/autoparser/README.md

    to ensure data conforms to the ISARIC schema.

-**Specifying schema path**: autoparser requires location of schemas, this can be set either using `--schema-path` option to autoparser-csv or autoparser-toml, or by exporting the `ISARIC_SCHEMA_PATH` variable in the environment:
+**Specifying schema path**: autoparser requires location of schemas, this can be set either using `--schema-path` option, or by exporting the `ISARIC_SCHEMA_PATH` variable in the environment:

 ```shell